JuliaAI/MLJ.jl/docs/src/mlj_cheatsheet.md

 `models()` lists metadata of every registered model.

+`models("Tree")` lists models with "Tree" in the model or package name.

 `models(x -> x.is_supervised && x.is_pure_julia)` lists all supervised models written in pure julia.

 `models(matching(X))` lists all unsupervised models compatible with input `X`.